 To find out if your child has lice, the doctor will do a close visual exam to look for live lice or their eggs (nits) on the hair.
 The doctor may also use a fine-toothed comb to help detect lice.
 He or she may need to look at the lice or eggs under a microscope to confirm the diagnosis.

 Lice will not go away without proper treatment.
 Treatment should begin as soon as symptoms of lice are noticed or when live lice and eggs (nits) are seen on the person's body or in clothing.
 Specific treatment depends on the type of lice infestation.

 - Head lice and pubic lice are killed with over-the-counter or prescription medicines applied to the skin or scalp, and sometimes with a prescription pill.
 The most common way to treat lice is to use medicated creams, lotions, or shampoos that kill lice.
-Some people use a comb to remove head lice and their eggs in addition to or instead of using medicine.
-In Britain, where lice have become resistant to medicated lotions and shampoos, one study found that using fine-toothed combs with a conditioner (wet-combing) helped get rid of head lice.1

 - Body lice, which live and lay eggs in the seams of clothing, are destroyed by washing clothing in hot water [130°F (54.4°C) or higher] for 5 minutes or more.
 This will usually kill adult lice and prevent eggs from hatching.
 Body lice are only present on the skin when they feed and will usually go away if you bathe daily and wear clean clothes.